 PlayStation 5 will be using 100GB optical disks and the drive doubles up as 4K Blu-ray player as well.
 There will also be a new and revamped UI, but that's to be expected with a fresh PlayStation.

-In the official announcement , Ryan revealed that he's especially excited over PlayStation 5's controllers, which feature adaptive triggers and haptic feedback.
+In the , Ryan revealed that he's especially excited over PlayStation 5's controllers, which feature adaptive triggers and haptic feedback.
 Both allow for some inventive game and will allow for a unique sensory experience that can, for instance, let players know and differentiate the sort of terrain they're walking over.